kanisterio/kanister/README.md

 actionsets and profiles.

-The [`examples`](./examples) directory contains many sample blueprints that you can use to define data operations for :
+The [`examples`](./examples) directory contains many sample blueprints that you can use to define data operations for:

 - [AWS RDS](./examples/aws-rds)
 - [Cassandra](./examples/cassandra)